 Gross anatomy is becoming increasingly studied in the field of complementary health care in contrast with the seemingly decreasing interest from undergraduate medical training.
 Externally organised anatomy classes offer those whose daily work and practice involves treating people in pain.
 That they are not ‘medical’ doesn’t exclude them from having an interest or wish to undertake anatomical study in order to better help their patients, nor does any aspect of Human Tissue Act.

 In October 2016 the HTA issued specific guidelines in order to assist institutions with running classes that might previously be outside their direct experience.
 The guidance states:

 Anatomy establishments, such as medical schools and surgical skills centres, are often keen to promote their facilities and engage more widely in education or training.
 People donate their bodies in the hope that they can be used for the good of society, benefitting other people.
 In addition to the typically expected activities taking place in these centres, this concept of benefitting other people could include activities which seek to: raise awareness of health and wellbeing for health education purposes; improve anatomical or wider biological knowledge, or; improve patient or client safety.

 We will always ensure that those attending our classes abide by a strict code of conduct that is legally enforceable and aim to use material that would otherwise not be used.
 We operate a code of ethics which is second to none and hold all our host institutions in the highest regard.

 For more information on body donation and the Human Tissue Act, please visit; www.hta.org.uk

 Please consider donating your body after your death in order to further the wider understanding of the human form.
-You can find a list of institutions that will accept donors at the HTA website or you can donate to the National Repository Centre in Nottingham. www.nuh.nhs.uk/bodydonation
+You can find a list of institutions that will accept donors at the HTA website. www.nuh.nhs.uk/bodydonation